davideloba/daliMaster_rpi/examples/shellControl/README.md

 ### Read register
 **-r [register name]**

 Read daliMaster register and echo result.
-See [LW14 datasheet](http://shop.codemercs.com/media/files_public/okutobbwyxn/LW14_Datasheet.pdf) for more details.
-Available registers to read are:
+Available registers are:
 * "status" :
-The status register is one byte that contains the bus status and command status flags:
+The status register is one byte that contains the bus status and command status flags (see further).
-bit
-7 - Bus Error Status *(0 = Bus OK, 1 = Bus fault)*
-6 - Busy *(0 = ready, 1 = busy)*
-5 - Overrun
-4 - Frame Error
-3 - Valid Reply
-2 - Reply Timeframe (*< 22 Te since last command 1 or 2 Byte telegram received*)
-1 - Two byte telegram received
-0 - One byte telegram received
 * "command" :
 The command register has two bytes which directly represent the DALI command.
 Please refer to the DALI specification for details on the commands.
 * "signature" :
-The signature register can be used to identify LW14 and get the revision information for the chips firmware.
+The signature register can be used to identify the I2C chip and get the revision information for the firmware.

 #### example
-In this example we will ask ballast its phisicaly minimun level and read the response.
+In this example we will ask ballast its physically minimum level and read the response.
-First of all do a dummy reading to free previous messagge on "command" register.
+First of all do a dummy reading to free previous message on "command" register.
 Do not mind output.
 ```
 -r command
 ```